chrisdrapeau/Personal-Projects/CustomPersonalProducts/StatueOfMe/README.md

-Created a custom statue of my head on a super jacked body that for some reason has three toes...
+Created a custom statue of my head on a super jacked body for my friend as a joke gift.

-To create this, I had to 3d scan my head then merge the two files together after I found this other model on thingiverse.
+To create this, I had to 3d scan my head then merged it with a file of the body I found on thingiverse.

-Made this for a friend as a joke gift.